 Your safety and security are of highest importance to us.
-Please read these additional safety and security tips to keep you and your family safe.
+Please read these additional safety and security tips to keep you and your family safe in Johannesburg.

 Preventing collisions and injury: